Memory-efficient structured convex optimization via extreme point sampling: Post-Processing of Samples

 \section{Post-Processing of Samples}

-In the previous sections, we developed algorithms that generate samples of decision variables and their output is a collection of samples of an $\epsilon$-optimal solution of a convex optimization problem of the form~\eqref{prob:GenSDP}.
-When Gaussian sampling is used with Algorithm~\ref{Algo1}, the output zero-mean Gaussian samples have \textit{covariance} that represents an $\epsilon$-optimal solution of the input problem.
+In the previous sections, we developed algorithms that generate samples that represent an $\epsilon$-optimal solution of a convex optimization problem of the form~\eqref{prob:GenSDP}.
+When Gaussian sampling is used with Algorithm~\ref{Algo1}, the resulting zero-mean Gaussian samples have \textit{covariance} that represents an $\epsilon$-optimal solution of the input problem.
 Whereas, when randomized extreme-point sampling (Algorithm~\ref{algo:FWRandom}) is used, the output is a sample whose \textit{expected value} represents an $\epsilon$-optimal solution to the problem.
-In this section we briefly discuss further processing that can done be on these samples to generate other memory-efficient approximations of that near-optimal solution.
+In this section we briefly discuss further processing that can be performed on these samples to generate other memory-efficient (such as sparse or low rank) approximations of that near-optimal solution.
 The general approach will be to make use of various streaming algorithms.

-For instance, given a sequence of i.i.d.
-Gaussian samples $z_i \sim \mathcal{N}(0,X)$ generated by running Algorithm~\ref{Algo1} for problems with a unique optimal solution, we would like to estimate either $X$ itself or a \textit{low memory approximation} of $X$.
-Low memory approximations of interest include rank-$k$ approximations, $\Omega$-sparse approximations or the top $k$ principal components.
-When the samples are generated sequentially, processed and discarded, such covariance estimation or approximation problems can potentially be solved in a memory-efficient way using streaming algorithms.
-When the decision variable is (up to scaling) a probability vector, as in the compressing problem from Section~\ref{Sec:Applications}, Algorithm~\ref{algo:FWRandom} gives a stream of samples from that probability distribution.
-A natural post-processing task is to find a $k$-sparse approximation of the underlying decision variable.
-In the rest of the section, we briefly discuss how to post-process sampled solutions to construct such approximations of the solution of the underlying convex program.